libbymiller/Mozbots/README.md

 # INSTALL

-see readmes in server and pi
+see readmes in server, server/public and pi